alexanderfache6/TCGA-kidney/README.md

 - flipping
 - rotating
 - cropping

-additional samples at 224x224 are created.
+additional samples of 224x224 are created.

 224x224 was chosen as the modified dimensions of each sample as many pretrained CNNs invoke 224x224 as the input dimensionality.